CVN-60-1946/MTEC1201_Charles/README.md

 # MTEC1201_Charles
-//homework #1 (it got messed up, don't exactly know how to fix this, just copy everything from "function setup" down in code form.)
+homework #1 (it got messed up, don't exactly know how to fix this, just copy everything from "function setup" down in code form.)

-//This is a line comment, Use these to make your code readable, Control/Command, slash is a quick-comment style system
+This is a line comment, Use these to make your code readable, Control/Command, slash is a quick-comment style system

-// we NEED to include a setup function so that everything works fine, or else othing works at all
+we NEED to include a setup function so that everything works fine, or else othing works at all

-// ALWAYS PUT A SEMI-COLON (;) IN FRONT OF THE CODE OR IT WONT WORK (outside of p5.js)
+ALWAYS PUT A SEMI-COLON (;) IN FRONT OF THE CODE OR IT WONT WORK (outside of p5.js)

     function setup()
     {

     createCanvas(800, 400);
     //creates a canvas